Roots in the Congo

 A short introduction

 The intriguing autobiographic story of a colonial child, born in the former Belgian Congo, who rediscovers the new Zaire and later DR Congo as an adult.
 He went through all the major events of the country, and became close to a variety of people in power.
 After going through some turbulent events in life, he became the managing director of a multinational company.
+The author takes the reader through some historical facts and real life events in different periods in time.
+From the Kasavubu era to the rise of Mobutu and later Kabila father and son.
+He witnessed the different, often violent, regime changes and describes the effects on people and business.
+He takes you into his personal life and shares successes and failures which taught him some important lessons in life.

 Author: Marc